3rd Edition of Global Project Management Forum to Commence in Riyadh in Early June

-(MENAFN- EmailWire) Riyadh, Saudi Arabia (ARAB NEWSWIRE) - Under the patronage of H.E.
+(MENAFN- Strategic) Riyadh, Saudi Arabia, 12 March 2024: Under the patronage of H.E.
 Eng.
 Saleh bin Nasser Al-Jasser, Saudi Minister of Transport and Logistics, the organizing committee of the Global Project Management Forum announces the launch of the third edition of the forum under the theme "We Achieve the Dream: Leadership, Empowerment, Sustainability", scheduled to be held from June 2 to 3 in Riyadh.

 The forum aims to discuss the best practices, experiences, and latest developments in the field of project management across various sectors, as well as exchange opinions, views, and creative ideas on the successful implementation of major projects.